 Earn the Ghastly Gibus all-class hat by earning a domination on a player wearing their own Gibus.
 There are multiple, slightly different versions (the Ghastly, Ghastlier, Ghastlierest, Ghostly, and Galvanized), and dominated any player except for the Galvanized will earn you your own Ghastly Gibus (the other versions were awarded earlier).
 You can earn this achievement at any time, and it can be worn at all times.
 It is paintable, but cannot be traded.
 (There are other cosmetics that must be earned during the annual Halloween or Winter Holiday events!)

-You can also obain the Pyrovision Goggles by dominating a player that wears their own.
+You can also get the Pyrovision Goggles by dominating a player that is wearing them.

 Earn a Mann Co.
 Cap all-class hat the first time you buy anything at the Mann Co.
 Store, regardless of amount spent.
 (You can only earn one.)
 It is paintable, but not tradable.
 You can also buy a real-life version from New Era.
 There is a second hat, the Mann Co.
 Online Cap, which you can earn by buying something from the Mann Co.
 Online store, which sells real-life Valve merchandise like posters, T-shirts, and hats!